Errytagedesign/communitypro/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-This is my First Microverse Project.
-I created it using HTML and CSS.
+A Microverse Perosnal Portfolio Project developed with duo of HTML and CSS.
 In addition, i added Linters for Html and Css.

 ## 🛠 Built With <a name="built-with"></a>